 No Federal or Public Funds have been used in any aspect of the initial studies, manuscript preparation or final formulation of this theory or in support of this website: www.Liver-Brain-Theory.com/

 Amyotrophic Lateral Sclerosis: (ALS), also known as Lou Gehrig’s disease or “motor neuron disease” was initially described in a single patient in 1824, but definitively recognized as a distinct entity in 1867 by the French Neurologist, Charcot.
-ALS was essentially unknown until 1939, when it afflicted Lou Gehrig then one of the best recognized baseball players in the world.
+ALS was essentially unknown until 1939, when it afflicted Lou Gehrig, then one of the best recognized baseball players in the world.
 Gehrig died 25 months to the day he took himself out of the Yankee starting lineup “for the good of the team” at age 37.
-Death occurs in 80-90% of afflicted patients in less than 4-5 years resulting from progressive muscle weakness that deprives afflicted patients of their ability to breathe and swallow.
-The prognosis is so dismal in ALS afflicted patients that suicide is 6 times more common in many Scandinavian countries than any other disease.
+His death was the result of progressive muscle weakness typically seen in patients with ALS depriving him of the strength to breathe and swallow.

 The "Liver-Brain-Theory” is the single most comprehensive and testable theory ever developed.
-It is now published attempting to explain the origin(s) and progressive clinical course of any or all types of degenerative brain diseases currently known to exist.
+It is now published attempting to explain the origin(s) of any or all types of degenerative brain diseases known to exist.

 The author openly predicts that many of these heretical ideas will prove relevant, if not prescient.
-Currently it is virtually impossible to find a reputable medical journal willing to publish any new ideas or theories relevant to neurodegenerative diseases: even a simple theory as short as 134 words in length was rejected by two prominent medical journals as recently as September, 2014.
+Currently it is virtually impossible to find a reputable medical journal willing to publish any new ideas or theories relevant to neurodegenerative brain diseases: even a simple theory as short as 134 words in length was rejected by two prominent medical journals as recently as September, 2014.
 As of today there are no testable published theories under consideration anywhere attempting to account for the cause(s) or origin of neurodegenerative brain diseases